MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/19-document-intelligence-in-ai-foundry.md

 1. In the drop-down list under *Try it out*, note that your Azure AI services resource is selected.
 Leave it as-is.

-1. Select [**https://aka.ms/mslearn-receipt**](https://aka.ms/mslearn-receipt) to download a sample document to your computer.
-Open the folder.
+1. On your computer, use [**https://aka.ms/mslearn-receipt**](https://aka.ms/mslearn-receipt) to open a sample image of a receipt.
+Save it in your Downloads folder or to your Desktop.

-1.
-1. Select **Browse for files** and navigate to the folder where you saved the picture.
+1. In Azure AI Foundry, on the *Receipts* page, select **Browse for files** and navigate to the folder where you saved the picture.
 Select the picture of the receipt and then **Open**.
 The image appears on the left side of the screen.

     ![Screenshot of a northwind receipt.](media/document-intelligence/receipt.jpg)